-The 2015-2016 academic year was the first year that the Berthiaume Center for Entrepreneurship was proud to claim stewardship of this highly successful program.
-Innovation Challenge has awarded up to $80K in prizes each academic year though competitive events that are designed to help and reward UMass students and young alumni who want to pursue a novel business idea and develop it into a marketable product.
+The 2015-16 academic year was the first that the Berthiaume Center for Entrepreneurship was proud to claim stewardship of this highly successful program.
+Innovation Challenge has awarded up to $80K in prizes each academic year through competitive events that are designed to propel UMass students and young alumni who want to pursue a novel business idea and develop it into a marketable product.

-The goal is for interdisciplinary teams to conceptualize a product with regard to its scientific and technological design, identify customers, and create a business plan for the product’s commercialization.
-Competition judges are entrepreneurs, legal experts, and consultants who also volunteer their time to mentor with students who are interested in marketing their new ideas.
+The goal is for interdisciplinary teams to conceptualize a product with regard to its scientific and technological design, identify customers and create a business plan for the product’s commercialization.
+Competition judges are entrepreneurs, legal experts and consultants who also volunteer their time to mentor students who are interested in marketing their new ideas.

 Students from every discipline and stage of career — undergraduates, graduates and post-docs alike — are encouraged to compete!